A long time has passed since my previous BIRT example – Deploying BIRT Report Engine API with Apache Struts.

 Continue reading Deploying BIRT Report Engine API with Stripes Framework

-Inspired by the Spring with Stripes integration I made a new one named EJB3 with Stripes.
+Inspired by the Spring with Stripes integration I decided to make one for Java EE: Stripes Injection Enricher.

 In my current web project I was having some performance issues, I needed a tool that allowed me to do some testing so I can see what’s wrong and what I can do better so my application perform faster.